The local-orbifold correspondence for simple normal crossings pairs: Rank reduction I: projection formula

 Consider $m$ marked points $x_1,\ldots,x_m$ and fix an ordered partition of the index set $\{1,\ldots,n\}$ into disjoint subsets $I_1,\ldots,I_m$ such that $\cap_{i \in I_j} D_i$ is nonempty for each $j \in \{1,\ldots,m\}$.
 Fix a curve class $\beta \in \HH_2^+(X)$ such that $d_i := D_i \cdot \beta > 0$ for all $i$.

 We consider a moduli problem of genus zero stable maps relative to $(X,D)$, such that the marking $x_j$ has maximal contact order $d_i$ to each divisor $D_i$ with $i \in I_j$.
 Notice that some of the $I_j$ may be empty, corresponding to markings with no tangency conditions.
+Some markings may have positive contact orders along several divisors simultaneously, which implies in particular that they should be mapped to the intersection.

 This moduli problem determines associated discrete data for a moduli problem of orbifold stable maps to the multi-root stack $\Xcal$, by taking each marking $x_j$ to have twisting index:

 The twisted sector insertion in